Commanders and Coercers!

 You might coerce a dog with a treat but, eventually, it must feel compelled to follow a command.

-During a short break between sessions, one of the training students walked up and told me how wonderfully trained his nearly one-year-old pointing dog was; that the dog was beginning to heel nicely, excelled at “kennel,” and came directly when called.
+During a short break between sessions, one of the training students walked up and shared how wonderfully trained his nearly one-year-old pointing dog was; that the dog was beginning to heel nicely, excelled at “kennel,” and came directly when called.
 The young owner (everyone is young to me, nowadays) finished his portion of the discussion by explaining how he uses treats to kennel his dog.
 “All I have to do is rattle the treat container and hush-puppy (not its real name, obviously) dives into his kennel,” the lad proudly proclaimed!

 I asked for a brief demonstration on his dog’s call-back, “Release your dog into the training field and call him back when I ask you to.”
 The gentleman eargerly complied and the young dog beautifully galloped through the field in search of whatever caught its fancy.
 I waited a few moments for the dog to get throughly engrossed then, asked the owner to call in his dog.